yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <hr/><a href="code/02_Hard_Part/12_Functions.lhs" class="cut">02_Hard_Part/<strong>12_Functions.lhs</strong></a>

 Next, we can use sub functions using `where` or `let`.
-This way our `accumSum` function won't pollute the global name space.
+This way our `accumSum` function won't pollute the global namespace.

 <div class="codehighlight">
 <code class="haskell">